Trapped in Ethiopia’s Tigray, people ‘falling like leaves’

 Other unreachable districts remain silent, he said, as phone services are cut in much of Tigray.

-Asked about Mai Kinetal, a U.N. staffer confirmed to the AP that aid had not made it into the district since the conflict began.
+Asked about Mai Kinetal, a senior U.N. humanitarian official called it “an especially critical area for us to reach” and confirmed to the AP that aid had not made it into the district, and a number of others, since the conflict began.

 Overall, the U.N. estimates that 1.6 million people remain in Tigray’s hard-to-reach areas, and the U.N. children’s agency last week warned that at least 33,000 severely malnourished children in hard-to-reach areas face the “imminent risk of death” without more aid.
 But humanitarian workers warn that the situation is especially fluid now amid some of the fiercest fighting yet.